 Then click on Install.

-Next, you’ll be prompted to choose the domain name you want to install WordPress on.
-Choose the domain name you purchased in the previous step, read through and accept the license and service agreements, and finally click on “install now” to install WordPress on your domain.
+Next, you’ll be prompted to choose the domain name on which you want to install WordPress.
+Choose the domain name you purchased in the previous step, read through and accept the license and service agreements, and finally, click on “install now” to install WordPress on your site.

 Next, follow the prompts to connect to WordPress.com and create an account.
 Now that you have WordPress up and running on your web host, let’s move on to making your website look great and adding IDX so you can get MLS listings on your site.

-Choose Your Third Party IDX Plugin for WordPress
+Step 4: Choose Your Third-party IDX Plugin for WordPress

-In WordPress, plugins are small add-on apps that you can use to change the way your WordPress theme looks or behaves.
+In WordPress, plugins are small add-ons that you can use to change how your WordPress theme looks or behaves.
 An IDX plugin translates the raw listing data from your MLS into code that WordPress can turn into attractive listings for your website.
 IDX plugins can also provide features like listings search, map search, widgets, lead capture, and more.

 How Much Do IDX Plugins Cost?